 Unlike other major European capitals, Amsterdam does not blow away a visitor with monumental architecture and grand public places.
-Instead, it awes with its uniqueness of having been built on an expansive network of man-made canals and offers a mostly intimate and peaceful atmosphere, supplemented by a wealth of museums and activities.
+Instead, it awes with its uniqueness of having been built on an expansive network of man-made canals and offers an intimate and peaceful atmosphere, supplemented by a wealth of museums and activities.

 In addition to the summary below, you can also check out my Shoulda, Coulda, Wouldn’t essay on Amsterdam.

 Exploring the central canal ring ♥♥♥ is something you would do whether I recommended it or not, no doubt.
 Prinsengracht is the outer boundary and one of the more picturesque of the water arteries, but Herengracht, Keizersgracht, Singel, or any number of smaller canals connecting them offer plenty of visual delights.
 You’d do well with a good tour book providing commentary for various buildings, but even without one, you can stroll pretty much aimlessly in any direction and be amazed at what you see.

 One of my favorite activities in Amsterdam is renting a canal bike ♥♥♥ and pedaling around the canal ring.
 There are several canal-bike stations in different parts of the ring; the bike can be returned at any of them.
 If you are willing not to worry about returning it on time (you will pay a proportional overage from your security deposit), then you will be free to take any route along the canals and observe the marvelous architecture and delightful houseboats from an unparalleled vantage point.